immortal/immortal/README.md

-If using FreeBSD or macOS you can install using [pkg/ports](http://immortal.run/freebsd/) or [homebrew](http://immortal.run/mac/), for other platforms  work is in progress, any help for would be appreciated.
+If using FreeBSD or macOS you can install using [pkg/ports](http://immortal.run/freebsd/) or [homebrew](http://immortal.run/mac/), for other platforms  work is in progress, any help for helping making the port/package would be appreciated.

 ## Compile from source